Screened Disorders

 Biopterin Defect in Cofactor Regeneration (BIOPT-REG) is a condition that causes high amounts of phenylalanine and other harmful substances to build up in the body.
 People with BIOPT-BS are unable to break down certain amino acids including phenylalanine.
 If not treated, a baby can have developmental delays, seizures, behavior troubles and weak muscle tone.
 Fact Sheet: BIOPT-REG English

 Citrullinemia, Type II (CIT II) is a condition in which the body is unable to make citrin, a protein that helps move substances within the cells.
 When citrin does not work properly, the body cannot break down carbohydrates correctly.
-It causes low sugar levels, high amino acid levels, and high amounts of ammonia in the blood.
+It causes low sugar levels and high amounts of ammonia in the blood.
+This can cause liver problems, behavior changes, seizures, and coma.
 Fact Sheets: CIT II English - CIT II Spanish

 Hypermethioninemia (MET) is a condition that occurs when there is a high amount of methionine in the body.
 People with MET are unable to break down an amino acid, a building block of proteins, known as methionine.
 If not treated, MET can cause learning delays, muscle weakness, and other health issues.
 Fact Sheet: MET English